StructuralNeurobiologyLab/SyConn/docs/super_segmentation_datasets.md

 It is accompanied by helper functions in `super_segmentation_helper.py` for basic functionality such as loading and storing and `ssd_proc.py` and `ssd_proc.assembly` (`syconn.proc`) which contain processing methods.

-The first initializing of an SSD usually happens after glia removal.
+The first initializing of an SSD usually happens after [glia removal](glia_removal.md).

-Please check the corresponding documentation to learn more about that.
+## Prerequisites
+* Knossos- and SegmentationDataset of the super voxel segmentation
+* Initial RAG/SV-agglomeration

 ## Initialization